-"There are around 18 species of ladybird beetles in Ontario, all of which feed on aphids and mealy bugs.
+There are around 18 species of ladybird beetles in Ontario, all of which feed on aphids and mealy bugs.
 However, Harmonia axyridis was considered very effective in eradicating the pest problems associated with crops such as soya.
 Hence it was introduced into USA and thus entered Canada.
-Here is an account entailing general information and observations on this beetle. "
+Here is an account entailing general information and observations on this beetle.

-- Photographed at Lake Huron during Summer
+Photographed at south shore of Lake Huron during Summer

 There are several successful cases of biological control of pest population by exotic species.
 One of the cases is, in which the cottony cushion scale insect – a pest on citrus trees, was the reason for major loss of the Californian citrus industry.
 A vedalia beetle and a parasitoid fly were then introduced from Australia to control the pest population.
 After a few years, the pest was completely controlled by these exotic predators.
 And the availability of food, in this case, the scale insect, determined the population density of the exotic predator, thus controlling its invasiveness.

-Aphids are hemiptera bugs, feeding on plant sap.
-They reproduce extremely rapidly and thus expand and exploit the food sources available, including crops.
+exploit the food sources available, including crops.
 Photographed in India.

 However, not all such cases are like these.
 In case of Harmonia axyridis, the beetle was successful in eliminating aphids – a farmer and a gardener’s nightmare.
 So long as the beetle consumed the aphids, all was okay.
 But it spread rapidly all over the place, and replaced the native populations of ladybirds – through competition for food.
 This resulted in a loss of native biodiversity, and that is not good!
 Also, it is known to damage crops such as grapes.